alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Abbreviations and acronyms

-The first time you use an abbreviation or acronym, explain it in full on each page unless it’s well known, like UK, DVLA, USA, EU, VAT and MP.
+The first time you use an abbreviation or acronym, explain it in full on each page unless it's well known, like UK, DVLA, USA, EU, VAT and MP.
 This includes government departments or schemes.
 Then refer to it by initials.

 Always use [acronym Markdown](/formatting-content/text-formatting/acronyms/) so the full explanation is available as hover text.